-Ahmed Hassan Musharraf is a distinguished Saudi writer known for his raw honesty and insightful perspectives on life, culture, and the human experience.
+Ahmad Moshrif is a distinguished Saudi writer known for his raw honesty and insightful perspectives on life, culture, and the human experience.
 His works, including books like Thawrat Al-Fann (The Art Revolution), Wahm Al-Injaz (The Illusion of Achievement), Tahta Al-Sifr (Below Zero), and Uboor (Crossing), have resonated deeply with readers across the Arab world.
-Musharraf's writings often blend personal experiences with universal truths, creating a bridge between his introspective world and the broader societal context.
+Moshrif’s writings often blend personal experiences with universal truths, creating a bridge between his introspective world and the broader societal context.

 Embracing Authenticity Over Popularity

 One pivotal experience that shaped his perspective was when he witnessed a young reader requesting a photo with a famous Saudi author at a book fair.
-When Musharraf asked the young fan about the author's work, the fan admitted he had not read a single book.
-This incident solidified Musharraf's belief in valuing meaningful readership over fame.
+When Moshrif asked the young fan about the author’s work, the fan admitted he had not read a single book.
+This incident solidified Moshrif’s belief in valuing meaningful readership over fame.

 The Writing Process: From Daily Practice to Published Works

-Musharraf sees writing as a craft that requires consistent practice, much like an athlete's training regimen.
-He believes that writing articles is akin to daily exercises, while writing a book is like participating in a marathon.
-His books vary in creation time, with Thawrat Al-Fann taking 11 months to complete, while Tahta Al-Sifr required over four years due to its depth and the extensive research involved.
+Ahmad Moshrif views writing as a craft that demands consistent practice—much like an athlete’s training regimen.
+He compares writing articles to daily workouts, while writing a book feels more like running a marathon.
+His books vary in their creation time, with Thawrat Al-Fann taking 11 months to complete, while Tahta Al-Sifr required over four years due to its emotional depth and extensive research.

-In his creative process, Musharraf employs a disciplined approach.
-He often sends his manuscripts to a select group of readers for honest feedback before publishing.
-This method ensures that his work undergoes rigorous critique, allowing him to refine his writing and maintain credibility.
+In his creative process, Moshrif maintains a disciplined approach.
+He often shares his manuscripts with a trusted group of early readers for honest feedback before publishing.
+This method ensures his work undergoes rigorous critique, allowing him to refine his writing while preserving its credibility and integrity.

 Handling Criticism and Staying True to His Craft

-While Musharraf acknowledges the power of criticism, he has learned to approach it with a balanced mindset.
-Early in his career, negative feedback had a profound impact on him, keeping him awake at night over a single three-star review amid dozens of five-star ratings.
-Today, he avoids reading comments and reviews on platforms like Goodreads to maintain his mental health and focus on his work.
+While Moshrif acknowledges the power of criticism, he has learned to approach it with balance.
+In the early days of his career, a single three-star review among dozens of five-star ratings could keep him awake at night.
+Today, to protect his mental well-being and creative focus, he avoids reading comments and reviews on platforms like Goodreads.

 The Power of Writing: Touching Lives and Inspiring Change